tlgs/blog/content/2021-03-20_hello-world.md

 and then judge the language entirely on _how it makes me feel_.

-It's of course very naive to reduce a language to the look of a simple program, but I think there's something powerful with performing this test: you get a glimpse of the explicit complexity required to perform a basic task.
+It's of course very naive to reduce a language to the look of a simple program, but I think there's something powerful about this test: you get a glimpse of the explicit complexity that comes with such a basic task.
 I like to think of it this way: the old adage "Don't judge a book by its cover" is good to keep in mind but you should still be able to say "That's one ugly ass cover".

-I'm sure one could come up with arguments about ease of use, accessibility, or "user retention" that would be suitable to this discussion, but that's not fun;
+It's easy could come up with arguments about the importance of a language's first impression on an user, about ease-of-use, or learning curves that would elevate the discussion about the importance of Hello, World!, but that's not fun;
 Assigning arbitrarty values to the subjective feel of a language is — so that's what I'll do.

 ## the tier list

-I decided to restrict the candidate list to languages in the 'Most Popular' or 'Most Loved' sections of
+I decided to restrict the candidate list to languages in the 'Most Popular' and 'Most Loved' sections of
 [Stack Overflow's 2020 Developer Survey](https://insights.stackoverflow.com/survey/2020).
 I excluded HTML/CSS and SQL for hopefully obvious reasons (though `SELECT 'hello, world';` would probably win it all).
 This unfortunately means that we miss out on other interesting languages such as Lua, Zig, Crystal, D, or Nim.

-When judging each language I looked at would _should be_ the idiomatic way to write the program.
+When judging each language I looked at would _should be_ the idiomatic version of the program.
-For those I'm not familiar with I looked at the language's project page and searched for their recommended example.
+For those I'm not familiar with I visited the language's project page and searched for their recommended example.
-If there was none (which is a bad sign) I looked at any linked 'Getting Started' resources.
+If there was none (which I see as a bad sign), I looked at any linked 'Getting Started' resources.
 If this failed, I resorted to online tutorials or Stack Overflow answers.
 It's sad to have to admit that for some of these I ended up downloading a reference introductory book to be confident I had arrived at an idiomatic version.

-You would probably use something like [TierMaker](https://tiermaker.com/) to generate your own tier list but every template contained wonky or unnoficial language logos, so I went with trusty old Paint.NET and shaky mouse movement:
+You would probably use something like [TierMaker](https://tiermaker.com/) to generate your own tier list but every template contained wonky logos or was missing a couple of languages, so I went with trusty old Paint.NET and shaky mouse movement:

 ![Language tier list](/images/hello.png)